William Froug

 William Froug (May 26, 1922 – August 25, 2013) was an American television writer and producer.
 His producing credits included the series The Twilight Zone, Gilligan's Island, and Bewitched.
 He was a writer for, among other shows, The Dick Powell Show, Charlie's Angels, and Adventures in Paradise.
 He authored numerous books on screenwriting, including Screenwriting Tricks of the Trade, Zen and the Art of Screenwriting I and II, The Screenwriter Looks at The Screenwriter, and How I Escaped from Gilligan's Island: Adventures of a Hollywood Writer-Producer, published in 2005 by the University of Wisconsin Press.

 One of Froug's students, actor and screenwriter Dan O'Bannon, included a reference to Froug in the 1974 film Dark Star.
 O'Bannon's character, Sergeant Pinback, claims that his real name is "Bill Froug".

 Early life

 William Froug was born in Brooklyn, New York in 1922 and placed for adoption through the Louise Wise agency there.
-Soon after, he was adopted by William and Rita Froug of Little Rock, Arkansas where he spent his childhood before the family moved to Tulsa, Oklahoma (Froug's Department Stores).
+Soon after, he was adopted by William Froug (1887–1967) and Carita "Rita" Froug (née Wolfe, 1899–1982) of Little Rock, Arkansas, where he spent his childhood before the family moved to Tulsa, Oklahoma (Froug's Department Stores).
 He graduated from Little Rock Senior High School in 1939.
 The family home of Froug's grandfather, Abraham Froug, has been preserved as a historic home and is located adjacent to the Governor's Mansion in the Little Rock Historic District.

 Froug attended and graduated from the renowned Missouri School of Journalism at the University of Missouri in 1943 before enlisting in the U.S. Navy.
 He was selected for the V-7 Navy College Training Program at Columbia University and graduated as one of the "90 Day Wonders".